Skip to main content

 A simple Japanese-style room at Refre Inn Fukuzawa in Iiyama City

 Like most pension houses, Refre Inn has a common toilet, bathing, and dining facilities.
 There are a small sink and mirror in the room, but the gender-segregated toilets were down the hall, harkening back to my days living in a college dormitory.
 Downstairs, segregated shower and bathing rooms for men and women contain real onsen (hot springs) baths.
 In Japan, a bath can only be referred to as onsen if the bath water comes from a natural hot spring source.
 In this case, the alkaline waters of Togari Onsen purportedly soothe aching joints and muscles, perfect after a day of outdoor activities.
-During the age of traveling safely with coronavirus, there are limits on the number of people who can use the bath simultaneously, and the room is ventilated when it is not in use.

-In the common dining area, you’ll be seated with the others sharing your room, and groups are separated by tables or plexiglass dividers for coronavirus safety.
+In the common dining area, you’ll be seated with the others sharing your room, and groups are separated by tables or plexiglass dividers for safety after the post-coronavirus era.
 Dinner and breakfast at Refre Inn are optional but recommended.
 Though there are several restaurants in the area serving dinner, it is more difficult to find a nearby restaurant serving breakfast, so if you want to get a quick start to your day, eat your breakfast at the inn.
 Eating breakfast here is no compromise; a hearty Japanese-style breakfast with a piece of fish, egg, sausage, pickled vegetables, miso soup, and locally produced rice are on the daily menu.
 If there is something you cannot eat or don’t enjoy (for me, it’s the slimy, slightly smelly natto, a staple of Japanese breakfast), just let the proprietress know in advance.

 Dinner is a feast of home-cooked dishes using many local ingredients such as pork, chicken, vegetables, and rice.
 My dinner included a panko-breaded filet of fish, local soba buckwheat noodles in tororo (grated mountain potato), a hearty tonjiru miso soup packed with root vegetables, and beef, mushrooms, and local vegetables which simmered in a hot pot while I ate the other dishes.
 No meal in Japan is complete without rice, which at Refre Inn is local Koshihikari rice grown and harvested by the family.
 In fact, Refre Inn prides itself on the fact that many of the ingredients used in their meals are homegrown, and it comes through in the freshness of the dishes they serve.